lhallock/openarm-seg/README.md

 ### Subjects

 Subject folders `Sub[x]` contain all volumetric data associated with a given subject, including both raw volumetric scans and those that are populated by the network at prediction time.
 Subfolder `all_nifti` contains all raw NIfTI scans for which a predicted segmentation is desired (which should be formatted as `trial_*_volume.nii`).
+The `all_nifti` folder is used throughout the provided workflow as a comprehensive source of all available data (and metadata, such as NIfTI headers) for a given subject.

 Each subject's `predictions` folder is populated at prediction time, though the directory itself (and its `over_512` and `under_512` subdirectories) must be created in advance.
 Specifically, when predictions are executed for a particular "group" (for which models and training data sources are specified in `trainingconfig.ini`), these prediction files are written into corresponding subfolders within each `predictions` folder.